Budget, Jobs and the Economy

 Moreover, if left unchecked, our runaway debt will eventually have to be paid for with trillions of dollars in tax increases.
 These tax increases will further hamper job creation and permanently lower the standard of living for all Americans.

-Sen. Toomey supports bills that would end the administration's War on Coal.
+- Senator Toomey supports bills that would end the administration's War on Coal.
 One such bill, the Coal Miner Employment and Domestic Energy Infrastructure Act (S. 831), introduced by Senator Coats, would stop the Secretary of the Interior from creating new regulations that hurt coal mine employment.
-Sen. Toomey also supports resolution S. J Res 30 that would stop the EPA from creating new regulations that would prevent the construction of new coal power plants.
+Senator Toomey also supports resolution S. J Res 30 that would stop the EPA from creating new regulations that would prevent the construction of new coal power plants.

-Sen. Toomey supports efforts to end a mandate that forces the U.S. to waste 40% of the nation's corn crop for fuel.
+- Senator Toomey supports efforts to end a mandate that forces the U.S. to waste 40 percent of the nation's corn crop for fuel.
 This regulation is endangering refineries in the Philadelphia area and could cost the state of Pennsylvania hundreds of jobs while raising fuel costs for consumers.

-Government agencies and bureaucrats frequently create rules and regulations which are harmful to the economy.
-This bill would require Congress to approve any major rule that raises costs for consumers or impacts the economy by $100 million or more.
+- Senator Toomey is a cosponsor of the REINS Act, which seeks to end the stream of job-killing rules and regulations from the federal government.
+The REINS Act would require Congress to approve any major rule that raises costs for consumers or impacts the economy by $100 million or more.